 And here is how I personally knew I was on the verge of a full relapse plus the SIBO signs and symptoms that accompanied it.

-I was under a crazy amount of stress since December 20 when we moved back.
+I was under a crazy amount of stress since December 20 when we moved back to Minnesota.
 Some good, and some not-so-good, but every single day there has been a level of underlying stress.
 Stress doesn’t cause SIBO; it’s a trigger.
 In my life (probably yours, too), stress is always the trigger.